lhzdnb/complete-javascript-course/JavaScript Notes.md

 ![IMG_2640](./assets/IMG_2640.PNG)

-Function expressions and arrows cannot be used before we declare them.
+Function expressions and arrow functions cannot be used before we declare them.

 Function delaratoins can be used before we declare them.